Polish Your Professional Practices.

 Starting Point- Please plan on starting your practice at the cone six firing temperature using an electric kiln.
 You will be able to jump forward faster by putting tests in my firings and using the database of glazes that has been tested and documented.
 Once you are comfortable using our kilns and facilities you may ask to change gears and move in another direction.
 I have also developed a glaze resource your make take advantage of...

 Studio projects are never ending.
-The hours you spend working for me will include anything from mopping to weeding the garden, from rolling slabs to entering emails on our listserve, from talking with customers at events to recycling clay, from helping paint the walls to building carts, from tidying the studio to running errands to the clay supply stores, from working on the website to loading kilns...
+The hours you spend working for me will include anything from mopping to weeding the garden, from rolling slabs to entering emails on my listserve, from talking with customers at events to recycling clay, from helping paint the walls to building carts, from tidying the studio to running errands to the clay supply stores, from working on the website to loading kilns...
 Many of the jobs require physical fitness and a strong back.
 We will all be loading kilns, hauling boxes and doing ladder work.
-Please let us know if you have any hindrances to working.
+Please let me know if you have any hindrances to working physically.

 Application Fee: $20